lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 The following are a list of secure architectural patterns, security best practices, and secure guidelines that promote defense mechanisms for supply chain security in the JavaScript ecosystem.

+## Secure project management

+### Include a SECURITY.TXT

+- ✅ Include a `SECURITY.TXT` file in your repository's root directory to communicate your security policy, your disclosure policy and how to overall responsibly disclose security bugs.
+- ❌ Not having a `SECURITY.TXT` file may result in security reports publicly disclosed which puts users at risk

+### Enforce 2FA for project members

+TBD

+### Use GitHub environments to separate secrets

+TBD

 ## Secure use of Build Automation Systems

 ### Deterministic dependency tree